open-source-labs/Recoilize/README.md

 Recoilize is a Chrome Dev Tool designed for debugging applications built with the Recoil.js state management library.

-The tool records Recoil state and allows users to easily debug their applications with features such as: time travel to previous states, visualization of the component graph and display of the atom selector network.
+The tool records Recoil state and allows users to easily debug their applications with features such as time travel to previous states, visualization of the component graph and display of the atom selector network.

 <br />